rhventures/react-native-dropdown-selector/README.md

 ## Features

 - Cross-platform uniformity
+- Select one or more items from the list
 - Support for custom component styling
 - Import data with versatile structure
 - Item prioritization